dcendents/config/git/README.md

 	git update-index --chmod=+x <the_file>
     git commit -m "Making script executable"

+#### Forcing LF line ending on windows

+Mainly for bash scripts to run under cygwin.
+Create a file .gitattributes with the following format:

+	gradlew text eol=lf

 ## Git clone from Subversion

 #### Convert the project using subgit (faster, more reliable and gives better results than git-svn)